AdaCore/training_material/courses/rust_essentials/200_error_handling/05-try_conversions.rst

 How it Works - "From"
 -----------------------

-* Only works if return error type implements :rust:`From` trait for source error type
+* Return error type must implement :rust:`From` trait for source error type

 * Standard Library Example